mendix/docs/content/refguide7/create-branch-line-dialog.md

 ## 4 Branch Line

-From the **Branch line** drop-down list, select from which branch line you want to create another branch line.
+In the **Branch line** drop-down menu, select from which branch line you want to create another branch line.

 {{% alert type="info" %}}